freeCodeCamp/freeCodeCamp/guide/english/logic/algebra-of-logic/index.md

 - `NOT (x AND y) = NOT x OR NOT y`
 - `NOT (x OR y) = NOT x AND NOT y`

 The above statements are called "De Morgan's Laws."
-This is a very useful and important law in Boolean Algerbra.
+This is a very useful and important law in Boolean Algebra.

 ### More Information: